 Christian Jacoby, his wife, Lena, their four children, and a servant, Anna Maria Suttler, arrived in Pittsburgh from Offenbach, Germany, on July 7, 1858.
-Upon arrival, they checked into the hotel of Daniel Herwig at 395 Penn Avenue, downtown.
+Upon arrival, they checked into the hotel of Daniel Herwig at Penn Avenue and Canal St., downtown, using the name Suttler.

 Jacoby had lived in Pittsburgh and worked in a rolling mill for two years prior to his marriage and was returning with his wife and family en route to Chicago to start a life in the United States.